alinnman/celestial-navigation/INSTALL.md

 The code is installed using just a file copy of the python (.py) and (optionally) Jupyter notebook (.ipynb) files to a suitable directory.
+You also need the machine-readable nautical almanacs residing in the
+<tt>sample_data</tt> subfolder.
 No additional libraries are necessary.
 Python 3.11 is required.
 This